 I am currently in my last year as a RTG Lovett Instructor at Rice University.
 I received my PhD in 2016 at the University of Texas at Austin and my B.S. at UIUC in 2010.
 I grew up in Chicago, IL.
 These days, my main interests outside of math include cooking/baking, painting, attending concerts, reading, playing board games, various additional arts & crafts projects, and bouldering.

-I am primarily interested in questions in arithmetic geometry and algebraic number theory and arithmetic geometry.
-In particular, I work on obstructions to the Hasse principle.
+I am primarily interested in questions in arithmetic geometry and algebraic number theory.
+In particular, I often work on questions related to failures of the Hasse principle.
 My current projects involve determining obstructions to integral and rational points on families of surfaces (e.g. K3 surfaces) and higher dimensional varieties.
 My thesis advisor was Felipe Voloch.
 My postdoc mentor is Tony Várilly-Alvarado .